BaronLip/Ruby_Redux_Session_Auth/README.md

 ### Questions
 1. What is serviceWorker.js?
 2. What does manifest.json file do?
 3. What is React.Strictmode in index.html?
 4. Double back to understand and create a Higher Order Component to make Signup and Login forms more DRY.
-5. How does `redirect` syntax work?
+5. How does `redirect` syntax work? _Ended up pushing into props.history.
+With react-router, every immediate child component of react-router will receive the prop of "history"._
-6. From App component, should I change loggedInStatus prop to be isLoggedIn to match property?
+6. From App component, should I change loggedInStatus prop to be isLoggedIn to match property? _This is just preference._
-7. When using render props, is the render method the same render method as React's render method? _No, the render is just like any property that would be passed. _
+7. When using render props, is the render method the same render method as React's render method? _No, the render is just like any property that would be passed._
-8. *Signup.js line 41.
+8. ~~*Signup.js line 41.
 How does the User get passed from one component to the next?
 Or, Why isn't the User being passed from Signup to Login.
-Maybe even Login to Home?
+Maybe even Login to Home?~~
    * Seems like there are a number ways to redirect with React: https://dev.to/projectescape/programmatic-navigation-in-react-3p1l
      1. Using `Redirect` imported from react-router-dom.
      2. `useHistory` hook.
      3. `props.history` combined with `withRouter`.
+     4. `this.props.history.push( route, object)` _This is the option used._

 ### Things I learned/practiced
 * Creating new branches in Git.
 * When using render={ props => ()}, render is a prop with a value of a function using the props as a parameter.
 It returns a component with all the props of the parent component.
-* Learning how to redirect NOW...
+* Learning how to redirect while maintaining state NOW...
+  * Components that are an immediate child of the <Route> component receives 'history' as a prop.
+  * When pushing into `this.props.history` the first parameter is the route path.
+The optional second parameter can be any object.
+In this case it is the user object.
+    * The receiving component receives the object as under `props.location.state.objectName`.
+    * Use the constructor of the component to set state as the component renders.
+*